 - Oranges – You can use regular oranges or mandarin oranges, as I did.
 Oranges add delicious flavor.
 Lemons also work.

-- Garlic – You can use fresh or minced jarred garlic.
+- Garlic – You can use fresh or jarred minced garlic.

 If you are trying to decide on what air fryer to get, I have a great list of the best air fryers for gluten free.
-I include a great pros and cons list for each model.
+I include a comprehensive list of pros and cons for each model.

 How To Cook Cornish Game Hens In The Air Fryer: